 Why Every Interface should be Black and White

-Is color making worse the UX of your web?
+Is colour making worse the UX of your web?

 Heydon Pickering gave us 6 reasons why every interface should be black and white.
-Being forced to become color independent and understand when the color is not only not helping the user, but confusing him, is a great way to think more about accessibility.
+Being forced to become colour independent and understand when the colour is not only not helping the user, but confusing him, is a great way to think more about accessibility.

 Stakeholder – Centric Design

 In his very first talk at a conference, Che Harvey explained how we can help our organization to work better and improve processes.
 Empathize with the stakeholders (what do they want?), making knowledge available and not underestimating the power of legacy (too much innovation may be upsetting, and change creates anxiety) are the key to growth.